 These issues can cause major damage to your company.
 However, with careful and strategic planning, they can be avoided.
 Before you jump headfirst into the cloud and start moving your information there, your enterprise should set a cloud migration strategy in motion first.
-Creating that strategy might seem daunting at first, but if you follow these four steps, you’ll be much more prepared to shift your business to the cloud.
+Creating that strategy might seem daunting at first, but if you follow these three steps, you’ll be much more prepared to shift your business to the cloud.

 Step 1: Create a cloud migration checklist